PaulBratslavsky/plugin-dev-101-strapi-v4-complete/README.md

 # Introduction

-In this video, we will finish up our todo plugin by connectig the backend and fronend functionality by learning how to make backend request from admin API.
+In this video, we will finish up our todo plugin by connecting the backend and frontend functionality by learning how to make backend requests from admin API.

 ## API Request Methods